 And, of course, all our reports, drawings and tender documentation had to be produced in French.

 Understanding your client’s needs and expectations, planning, management, having the right resources and teaming with your client, and, within reason, with the contractor.

-Where do you see bulk water and dams over the next five years?
+Where do you see the dams sector over the next five years?

 In the developed world we are seeing an increasing emphasis on efficient water use and reuse, with few new dams being planned.